-- taking time off work or away from your business in order to help your aging parent
+- Taking time off work or away from your business in order to help your aging parent

 Medical expenses: the Medical Expense Tax Credit

-- Air purifiers or filters
+- Air purifiers (with a prescription)

 - Computer products that aid the vision impaired, as long as you have a prescription